Lilli-K2/MouseAnalysis-SFB1315/network/readme.md

 </p>
 <kbd>
 <strong>Attention!</strong>
 This network will obviously not work for your experiments if you are using multiple mice under different camera or lighting conditions or other animal species altogether.
-In this case refer to DeepLabCut to train your own network and adjust the ActiveMouse code according to the points you consider in your tracking.
+In this case refer to DeepLabCut to train your own network and adjust the MouseAnalysis code according to the points you consider in your tracking.
 </kbd>
 </p>